timeseer-ai/timeseer-ansible-collection/timeseer/podman/roles/timeseer/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/ansible--galaxy-timeseer-yellow.svg)](https://galaxy.ansible.com/ui/namespaces/timeseer/)

-This Ansible role is designed for setting up timeseer, a time-series data analysis platform, particularly in a podman environment.
+This Ansible role is designed for setting up timeseer, a time-series data analysis platform, particularly in a podmanized environment.
 It handles storage directory preparations, podman volume configurations, and manages the deployment of timeseer in a podman container.

 ## Requirements

 - Ansible 2.9 or higher.
 - podman installed on the target machine.
-- `community.podman` Ansible collection.
+- `community podman` Ansible collection.

 ## Role Overview